Skip to main content

 Why the Tabelog recognition matters

 The Tabelog 100 selection for 2023 places Karinto Kozakura within Tokyo's recognized group for Japanese traditional sweets and Japanese sweets cafes.
-The award is useful because it gives travelers a verified signal in a category where small venues can be difficult to compare from the outside.
-Rather than relying on claims about atmosphere, chef pedigree, or elaborate service, the strongest confirmed point is simple: Karinto Kozakura was selected for the 2023 Tokyo list in this sweets category.
+The award is useful because it gives travelers a clear signal in a category where small venues can be difficult to compare from the outside.
+Rather than relying on claims about atmosphere, chef pedigree, or elaborate service, the strongest point is simple: Karinto Kozakura was selected for the 2023 Tokyo list in this sweets category.

 What to order and how much to spend